toggledbits/VenstarColorTouch-Hubitat/README.md

 * `setProgram` &mdash; sets the thermostat's program state; the single parameter may be `run` to make the thermostat's programmed schedule effective, or `stop` to stop the programmed schedule (indefinitely).
 * `programRun` and `programStop` &mdash; these are parameter-less aliases for `setProgram "run"` and `setProgram "stop"`, respectively.
 * `setPollingInterval` &mdash; take a single (integer >= 0) parameter to *temporarily* override the polling interval of the thermostat; units are seconds.
 Setting 0 disables polling.
 The polling interval returns to the configured state when the hub is rebooted.

+## Other Details

+Here are some other things/behaviors you need to know about:

+* If the fan is running when the thermostat is idle (not heating or cooling), the `thermostatOperatingState` will be reported as `fan only` (in addition to the `thermostatFanOperatingState` showing `on`).
+* While the thermostat does have a "circulate" mode in which the fan is run for a configured number of minutes per hour, this is not specifically a separate mode for the fan, it just happens when the fan is in "auto" mode.
+Therefore, the `fanCirculate` command is the same as `fanAuto`.
+* When setting the heating and cooling setpoints, there is a "deadband" enforced between the two.
+This is configurable at the thermostat (referred to as the "Setpoint Delta"), and the driver uses this value as well to enforce the separation between the setpoints.
+For example, if you try to set the cooling setpoint too close to, or below, the heating setpoint, the heating setpoint is reduced to maintain the deadband.
+The extrema (min/max allowed values) of the setpoints are also considered and enforced.
+* The thermostat has no deadband for the humidification and dehumidication setpoints currently, so no attempt is made to enforce their separation.
+Caveat emptor.
+* I have not, as yet, seen any identifiable way on the thermostat or in the API to know when humidification or dehumidification is running, so there is no state for these.
+Perhaps Venstar will add these to a future firmware and API.
+* If your thermostat does not support heating or cooling, that may be reflected in `supportedThermostatModes`, but it is not enforced by the driver.

 ## Improving Security -- Basic Auth and HTTPS ##